tendermint/tendermint/docs/tendermint-core/configuration.md

 - `timeout_commit` = how long we wait after committing a block, before starting on the new height (this gives us a chance to receive some more precommits, even though we already have +2/3)

+## P2P settings

+This section will cover settings within the p2p section of the `config.toml`.

+- `external_address` = is the address that will be advertised for other nodes to use.
+We recommend setting this field with your public IP and p2p port.
+- `seeds` = is a list of comma separated seed nodes that you will connect upon a start and ask for peers.
+A seed node is a node that does not participate in consensus but only helps propagate peers to nodes in the networks
+- `persistent_peers` = is a list of comma separated peers that you will always want to be connected to.
+If you're already connected to the maximum number of peers, persistent peers will not be added.
+- `max_num_inbound_peers` = is the maximum number of peers you will accept inbound connections from at one time (where they dial your address and initiate the connection).
+- `max_num_outbound_peers` = is the maximum number of peers you will initiate outbound connects to at one time (where you dial their address and initiate the connection).
+- `unconditional_peer_ids` = is similar to `persistent_peers` except that these peers will be connected to even if you are already connected to the maximum number of peers.
+This can be a validator node ID on your sentry node.
+- `pex` = turns the peer exchange reactor on or off.
+Validator node will want the `pex` turned off so it would not begin gossiping to unknown peers on the network.
+PeX can also be turned off for statically configured networks with fixed network connectivity.
+For full nodes on open, dynamic networks, it should be turned on.
+- `seed_mode` = is used for when node operators want to run their node as a seed node.
+Seed node's run a variation of the PeX protocol that disconnects from peers after sending them a list of peers to connect to.
+To minimize the servers usage, it is recommended to set the mempool's size to 0.
+-  `private_peer_ids` = is a comma separated list of node ids that you would not like exposed to other peers (ie. you will not tell other peers about the private_peer_ids).
+This can be filled with a validators node id.